beesmalley/search-examples/README.md

 [![Run on Repl.it](https://repl.it/badge/github/murraypatterson/search-examples)](https://repl.it/github/murraypatterson/search-examples)

-After doing so, you can go to the `Shell` tab (next to the `Console` tab) and run from the commandline as above
+Choose (default) Language "Java" if you want to run the Java, and Language "Python" if you want the Python.
+After choosing the language and loading the Replit, you can go to the `Shell` tab (next to the `Console` tab) and run

+    $ bash run-java.bash

+for the Java, and

+    $ bash run-python.bash

+for the Python (or the commands above, in the appropriate Replit)